djjonno/kerala/README.md

 $ docker-compose up
 ```

-That will deploy a cluster containing 4 ravine nodes.
+That will deploy a cluster containing 4 kerala nodes.

 ## Running Tests